-If you’ve started working with a commercial roofing contractor, you’ve probably already heard the terms “estimate” and “proposal” being thrown around.
-Because we use the words so frequently, you may be wondering if they’re interchangeable.
+If you’ve started working with a commercial roofing contractor, then you’ve probably already heard the terms “estimate” and “proposal” being thrown around.
+Because the words are used so frequently, you may be wondering if they’re interchangeable.
 Although the general idea behind an estimate and a proposal is similar, there are some substantial differences between the two.

-Many roofing contractors will try to get you to sign a contract if you’re happy with the estimate they provide.
-You should be wary of signing a contract after you’ve only seen an estimate, however, because there can be substantial discrepancies between projected and actual costs.
+Many roofing contractors try to get you to sign a contract if you’re happy with the estimate they provide.
+However, you should be wary of signing a roofing company contract after you’ve only seen an estimate; there can be substantial discrepancies between the projected and actual costs.

 If you’re satisfied with the estimate, the natural next step is requesting a proposal.
 Estimates are intended to help you decide if you want to work with a particular contractor.
 A proposal, on the other hand, provides a more concrete picture of what a project will cost.